-Error responses · Cloudflare Analytics API docs
+Error responses

 - “cannot request data older than…”

-Indicate that the query exceeds what's allowed for the particular data set under your plan.
-See Data set accessibility for details.
+These messages indicate that the query exceeds what is allowed for the particular dataset under your plan.
+Refer to Data accessibility for details.

 Parsing issues